 About PHIRIC

 Efforts to advance population health intervention research have been underway for some time, but not necessarily in a coordinated way.
-The Population Health Intervention Research Initiative for Canada (PHIRIC) was established to bring a more coherent focus and plan to these efforts.
-PHIRIC aims to increase the quantity, quality and use of population health intervention research in Canada through a strategic and deliberate alignment of initiatives by key organizations responsible for public health research, policy and practice.
-PHIRIC is guided by a strategic alliance of individuals and organizations that develops plans to facilitate the necessary alignment of organizational priorities, investments, and activities.
+As such, the Population Health Intervention Research Initiative for Canada (PHIRIC) was established to bring a more coherent focus and plan to these efforts.
+PHIRIC aims to increase the quantity, quality and use of population health intervention research through a strategic and deliberate alignment of initiatives by key organizations responsible for public health research, policy and practice.
+PHIRIC is guided by a strategic alliance of individuals and organizations who develop plans to facilitate the necessary alignment of organizational priorities, investments and activities.

 Vision

-Contribute to the health of Canadians by promoting the better integration of research and evaluation to continuously improve population health interventions
+To continuously improve population health interventions and ultimately contribute to the health of Canadians by promoting better integration of research and evaluation.

 Guiding Principles

-A number of core principles underpin PHIRIC's vision and guide its goals, objectives and strategies.
-These guiding principles are:
+A number of core principles underpin PHIRIC's vision and guide its goals, objectives and strategies:

 • Collaboration